GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Value of an object timer**
 Compare the elapsed time of an object timer.
 This condition doesn't start the timer.

+**Angle of movement (using forces)**
+Compare the angle of movement of an object according to the forces applied on it.

 **Current layer**
 Check if the object is on the specified layer.